bake/bin/README.md

 # bin

-A Go reader for binary files. **This is work in progress.** It is not "complete" and may never be.
+A Go reader for binary files. **This is work in progress.** It is not complete and may never be.

 ## Features